chainapi/chainapi-docs/docs/guides/integrations.md

 ## New Endpoint

+### Name

+Choose a name for the endpoint.
+This is how requestors on chain will identify this endpoint.
+To ensure backwards compatibility on chain, endpoint names can't be edited but the [path and method](#path-and-method) they map to on your API can.

+Endpoint names need to be unique within an integration.

-### Path/Method
+### Path and Method

-Endpoints are classified by path and method.
-Currently we support `GET` and `POST`, but as Airnode supports the different http methods we’ll add them here.
+Specify the path and method on your API that the endpoint should map to.
+For method, `GET` and `POST` are supported.

 ### Endpoint Documentation

-We can capture some documentation - summary, description, and an existing external URL.
+Optionally capture some documentation for this endpoint - summary, description, and an existing external URL.

 ## Parameters